DvirMon/DvirMon/README.md

 **`Full-Stack Developer `**

 As a Full-Stack Developer, I combine creative design with advanced programming to build unique online experiences.
- I'm experienced with technologies like Angular, RxJx, NgRx, and Node.js, which allows me to handle a wide range of web development projects.
+ I'm experienced with technologies like Angular, RxJx, NgRx, and Node.js, which allows me to handle a range of web development projects.
 My focus is on creating easy-to-use interfaces and reliable systems to improve your digital footprint.

 ---